 #49.
 Track Page not found errors (404) and find out where your website’s dead ends.

 Alright!
 You’re in the middle of the list.
-49 down, 50 more Google Tag Manager use cases to go.
+51 down, 48 Google Tag Manager use cases to go.
 If you feel overwhelmed, bookmark this page and come back any time later!

 Additional user data

 #53.
 Fetch visitor’s weather data and also send it as a custom dimension to Google Analytics.
 This example is using Universal Analytics.

-#52.
-Geolocation: use visitor’s city or the country in your tags and triggers.
+#54.
+Geolocation: use the visitor’s city or the country in your tags and triggers.
 This example is using Universal Analytics.